wnbui/my_blog/content/en/posts/static_site.md

 +++
 title = 'Deploying a static site on AWS S3' date = 2024-02-22T22:12:55-08:00
-draft = false
+draft = true
 toc = true
 tocOpen = true
 +++

 # The beginning
- In 2019, while returning from a deployment in the Western Pacific,
+ In 2019, while on deployment in the Western Pacific,

 [contracts](https://www.nytimes.com/2022/12/07/business/pentagon-cloud-contracts-jwcc.html)
 ***